d7sd6u/obsidian-git-annex-autofetch/README.md

 # Git Annex Autofetch

-*Do you know what git annex is?
-If not, you should definitely check [this](https://github.com/d7sd6u/obsidian-lazy-cached-vault-load?tab=readme-ov-file#wait-a-minute-what-are-folderindex-notes-what-are-ftags-what-do-you-mean-annexed) out.*
+_Do you know what git annex is?
+If not, you should definitely check [this](https://github.com/d7sd6u/obsidian-lazy-cached-vault-load?tab=readme-ov-file#wait-a-minute-what-are-folderindex-notes-what-are-ftags-what-do-you-mean-annexed) out._

-Allows you to seamlessly view, preview, embed (in notes and in canvas), download and share files (images, videos, PDFs, archives and any other) that are not present in the current annex repository.
+Seamlessly view, preview, embed (in notes and in canvas), download and share files (images, videos, PDFs, archives and any other) that are not present in the current git annex repository.
 Works on mobile and on desktop.

 ## Patches

 ### View

 https://github.com/user-attachments/assets/45fa88e6-d3a2-4f40-a03e-1f9b5503dfd9